larray-project/larray/doc/source/contribute.rst

 ~~~~~~~~~

 LArray is licensed under the GPLv3.
 Before starting to work on any issue, make sure
-you accept that your contributions will be released under that license.
+you accept and are allowed to have your contributions released under that license.

 Creating a development environment
 ----------------------------------